digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/download/cnqs-installation.rst

 Next steps
 ==========

+.. review(sm): we've done more than install ;-)
+   - also: link to the demo section

 You have successfully installed the CN QS.
 The next section, “Exploring The Demo,” provides a demonstration of the application in ``LocalNet`` and ``DevNet`` environments.

+.. review(sm): why are these listed here?
+Don't we have inline links where they are needed? there seem to be some resources that are not linked to in the text.
+Consider linking to them in the text, or at least not listing the ones linked to in the text here.

 Resources
 =========